-The canopy on the Bee is nice looking and on the larger side.
-Unfortunately, with this stroller, the canopy will need to be removed to use the car seat.
-So while some of the competition allows for the canopy to be used in conjunction with the car seat carrier canopy, this is not one of those, and you will need to rely on the car seat canopy for protection from the elements.
+The canopy is nice looking and larger.
+Unfortunately, the canopy needs to be removed to use the car seat.
+So you will need to rely on the car seat canopy for protection from the elements.

 Ease of Setup

-The Bee is one of the most difficult strollers to put together because it comes with almost nothing pre-assembled.
-This product took us over 23 minutes to put together from taking it out of the box to ready to use.
-This is over twice the amount of time it took to assemble the next longest product.
-The documentation for assembly is weak compared to the competition, relying solely on illustrations with no words to relay information.
+The Bee is one of the most challenging strollers to put together because it comes with almost nothing pre-assembled.
+This product took us over 23 minutes to assemble, which is over twice the time it took for the next hardest option.
+The documentation relies solely on illustrations with no written instructions.
 We put several portions of the product together incorrectly the first time with about ¾ of the time spent on the canopy and seat.
-The chassis is easier than the rest of the product to assemble.
-Thankfully, you will only need to assemble the stroller once, so the experience is short lived.

 — Juliet Spurrier, MD & BabyGearLab Team